imdoingitlive/DoodleChat/README.md

 ## Technologies used
 You can give a brief listing of the technologies you've learned and applied here
-- node.js
+- Node
     - Express
     - Handlebars
+    - Sequelize
+    - Socketio
+    - Cookie Parser
+    - Body Parser
+    - Favicon
+    - Logger
+    - Method Override
+    - Passport
 - MySql
-- Sequelize
-- socketio
 - Lucidchart

 ## Getting Started